coryarcangel/Cookery/README.md

 **COOKERY DIRECTOR: -d**

-Instead of using a single history file to cook all frames of a video, you can provide a sequence of history files and specify which frames they apply to using the Cookery Director flag, `-d`.
-This points to a Director Folder.
+Instead of using a single history file to cook all frames of a video, you can provide a combination of history files and specify which frames they apply to using the Cookery Director flag, `-d`.
+This points to a director file.

-A director folder contains: a director.txt file, and a `history` subfolder.
-The history subfolder contains any history files referenced by the director.txt file.

-The format of the director.txt file is `[starting frame],[required history file #1],[optional history file #2]`:
+The director file contains one or more lines containing this format: `[starting frame],[required history file #1],[optional history file #2]`.

+For example:

     1,history1.txt
     200,history2.txt,history3.txt